Interview with Lisa Woods, Communications Manager at MediaCityUK

-Ahead of our event on 10th September at MediaCityUK, we spoke to Communications Manager Lisa Woods who told us a bit more about the thriving media hub.
+Ahead of our event (external link) on 10th September at MediaCityUK, we spoke to Communications Manager Lisa Woods who told us a bit more about the thriving media hub.

 As means of an introduction, could you tell us what the thinking was behind the launch of MediaCityUK?

 The catalyst was trying to attract the BBC to the area back in 2005.
 They were looking to set up outside of London and already had a drama hub in Manchester, so it made sense as a location for a new base to relocate several departments out of London.

 The council who owned the local area put a proposition together with some of the city partners to try and attract the BBC to the area, and it worked.
 MediaCityUK is a natural fit for the media players and creatives that inhabit it now; it’s close to all the amenities you need.
 We’re now six, seven years on from setting up and MediaCityUK has far surpassed our expectations.